vaultplay-dev/vaultplay-draw-worker/README.md

 cp wrangler.toml.example wrangler.toml
 ```

-4. Edit `wrangler.toml` and add:
+4. Edit `wrangler.toml` and configure:
+   - Update `GITHUB_REPO_OWNER` to your GitHub username (if using audit publishing)
+   - Update `GITHUB_REPO_NAME` if you named your repo differently
-   - Your Cloudflare Account ID (find it in your Cloudflare dashboard)
+   - For manual deployment, add your Cloudflare Account ID
-   - Your custom domain (if using one)

 5. Deploy to Cloudflare Workers:
 ```bash